-During the independent testing, the evaluator may find artefacts that are incorrectly matched to the enrolled target user however, the evaluator may not be able to reliably reproduce a successful presentation attack.
+During the independent testing, the evaluator may find artefacts that are incorrectly matched to the enroled target user.
+However, the evaluator may not be able to reliably reproduce a successful presentation attack.
+The evaluator shall assign a fail verdict only if the evaluator can reproduce the artefact of which IAPAR is higher than the maximum value reliably and repeatably.